tlsnotary/tlsn/crates/examples/attestation/README.md

 **Ask yourself, do you trust this key?**

 -------------------------------------------------------------------
-Successfully verified that the data below came from a session with test-server.io at 2024-10-03 03:01:40 UTC.
+Successfully verified that the data below came from a session with test-server.io at { time }.
 Note that the data which the Prover chose not to disclose are shown as X.

 Data sent: